Valentina Golubenko

-Valentina Golubenko (Валентина Голубенко; born 29 July 1990) is an Estonian and Croatian chess player holding the FIDE title of Woman Grandmaster (WGM).
+Valentina Golubenko (Валентина Голубенко; born 29 July 1990) is a Russian-born chess player playing for Estonia and Croatia, holding the FIDE title of Woman Grandmaster (WGM).
 She was world champion in the girls under 18 category in 2008.
-Golubenko is the first and only world youth chess champion from Estonia thus far.
-Although a resident of Estonia, Golubenko plays under the Croatian flag as she is not qualified to represent Estonia owing to her Russian citizenship.
+Although she spent her early life playing in Estonia, Golubenko had moved to Croatia as she was not qualified to represent Estonia owing to her Russian citizenship.

 Personal life

 Valentina Golubenko was born in Volgograd, Russia to a chess family.
 Her father, Valery Golubenko is a mathematician and chess player who was champion of Estonia in rapid chess from 1993 to 1995 and a triple winner on board one in the Estonian Team Championships.
 Valentina's mother, Anastasia Golubenko, was a qualified chess coach with many years of experience, making the finals of the Moscow women's championship in 1986.

+Her mother died at the age of 46.

-Career
+Career in Estonia

 Valentina was coached by her parents and won several youth titles.
 She won the Estonian championship in different age categories: three times for girls under 10 (1998–2000), once for boys under 10 (1999), five for girls under 12 (1998–2002), four for girls under 14 (2001–2004), twice for girls under 16 (2003–2004), and once for girls under 18 (2004).
 She was also Estonian rapid chess champion six times (for U18 girls in 2001-2005 and for U18 in 2007) and junior team champion for boys (2003) and for girls (2003 and 2004).
 In six of those tournaments she obtained 100% score by winning all the games.
 She was awarded the Woman Grandmaster title in Antalya in November 2007, thanks to her results at the Mediterranean Flower WGM Tournament in Rijeka 2006 and at the European Women's Championship 2007 in Dresden, becoming the first ever resident Estonian to receive it.